-In today's competitive job market, employers are not just looking for skills; they want evidence of how you've applied those abilities to achieve tangible results.
+In today's competitive job market, employers are not just looking for skills; they want evidence of how you've applied those abilities to achieve results.

 This article will provide you with examples of accomplishments to put on a resume, guiding you through strategies that can catch the eye of potential employers.